The Perfect Sacrifice

 White, Jeremy.
 The Gospel Uncut: Learning to Rest in the Grace of God. (p.
 163).

-(This is part of White’s attempt at one naturism.
-It is similar to MacArthur’s in that he relegates struggles with sin in the flesh to habits and coping mechanisms in the flesh.
-However the Bible tells believers to put off the old man and put on the new man in their Christian walk.
-Now why would believers be told to put on the new man if they are already new creatures?
+(This is part of White’s attempt at one-naturism.
+It is similar to MacArthur’s in that he attributes struggles with sin in the flesh to habits and coping mechanisms in the flesh.
+However, the Bible tells believers to put off the old-man and put on the new-man in their Christian walk.
+Now, why would believers be told to put on the new man if they are already new creatures?
 Hyper-grace cannot explain that.
 They don’t / won’t understand it.)

 Conclusion